ramdhanhdy/FraudLM/README.md

 # FraudLM – Fraud Detection with LLM-Powered Explainability

-**Status**: Work in progress (WIP).
+**Status**: Early-stage work in progress (WIP) / experimental.

-FraudLM combines classical fraud detection models with **Large Language Models (LLMs)** to deliver human-readable explanations.
-The system covers the full lifecycle: from data and experimentation in notebooks (tracked with MLflow), to a deployed XGBoost model with SHAP analysis, enhanced by an LLM that translates technical outputs into natural language for both analysts and customers—all served via FastAPI and a Streamlit dashboard.
+FraudLM is an experimental project exploring how to combine classical fraud detection models with **Large Language Models (LLMs)** to deliver human-readable explanations.
+The sections below describe the **intended** architecture and experiments; many components are not yet implemented or are only partial prototypes and may change significantly.

 ---

 ## Features

+> Note: This section describes the **target** feature set; many items are still **planned** or only partially implemented.

 ### Core System
-- **End-to-end pipeline**
+- **End-to-end pipeline (in progress / planned)**
   From raw transaction data → experiments → deployed model + LLM-powered dashboard.

-- **Fraud detection models**
+- **Fraud detection models (in progress / planned)**
-  - Baselines: Logistic Regression, XGBoost.
+  - Baselines (planned): Logistic Regression, XGBoost.
-  - Extended experiments: CatBoost, FT-Transformer, GraphSAGE (planned).
+  - Extended experiments (planned): CatBoost, FT-Transformer, GraphSAGE.

-- **LLM-powered explainability (the "LM" in FraudLM)**
+- **LLM-powered explainability (planned; the "LM" in FraudLM)**
-  - **SHAP** provides technical feature importance.
+  - Intended use of **SHAP** to provide technical feature importance.
-  - **LLM** translates SHAP outputs into natural language explanations tailored for:
+  - Planned **LLM** component to translate SHAP outputs into natural language explanations tailored for:
     - **Analysts**: technical, precise explanations with key risk drivers.
     - **Customers**: simple, reassuring messages about flagged transactions.
-  - Dual-audience explanations surfaced in real-time via the dashboard.
+  - Dual-audience explanations intended to be surfaced in real-time via the dashboard.

-- **Experiment tracking with MLflow**
+- **Experiment tracking with MLflow (planned)**
-  - All model runs logged with params, metrics, and artifacts.
+  - Experiments are planned to be logged with params, metrics, and artifacts.
-  - Side-by-side comparison of models, feature sets, and training setups.
+  - Side-by-side comparison of models, feature sets, and training setups (planned).

-- **Application layer**
+- **Application layer (planned)**
-  - FastAPI backend with `/predict` and `/explain` endpoints.
+  - Planned FastAPI backend with `/predict` and `/explain` endpoints.
-  - Streamlit dashboard with analyst and customer explanation views.
+  - Planned Streamlit dashboard with analyst and customer explanation views.

 ### Research Extensions
 - **CTGAN-based synthetic data generation**